Contact us today for your Free Quote

 The new Simpler Recycling legislation will provide a framework for standardising recycling in England, with the objective of improving recycling rates.
 This will require businesses to adhere to further regulations to streamline recycling for the rest of the country.

-Most businesses, as well as other organisations such as schools and hospitals, will need to comply with the new rules by implementing recycling practices largely by March 2025.
+Most larger businesses, as well as other organisations such as schools and hospitals, will need to comply with the new rules by implementing recycling practices largely by March 2025.
 This will involve arranging collections and recycling for the waste streams by licensed waste carriers adhering to this legislation.

 To ensure they have the latest information in preparation for these new rules, businesses should utilise the official government website.